-- NB: The number of classes held and also the number of students in each class are limited.
+NB: The number of classes held and also the number of students in each class are limited.
 If the number of applicants exceeds the capacity, a random computerized draw will be held.
-An explanatory meeting will be held if necessary, be sure to attend it. - O Examples of how to take Intensive Foreign Language: (in the case of French) [First term] Basic French I (two classes a week), Intensive French I A (two classes a week) [Second term] Basic French II (two classes a week), Intensive French I B (two classes a week) [Third term] Basic French III (two classes a week), Intensive French II A (two classes a week) [Fourth term] Basic French IV (two classes a week), Intensive French II B (two classes a week) - O In addition, to support students' out-of-class studies, the Institute for Foreign Language

-Research and Education offers various learning programs for a second foreign language.
+An explanatory meeting will be held if necessary, be sure to attend it.

+Examples of how to take Intensive Foreign Language: (in the case of French)

+[First term] Basic French I (two classes a week), Intensive French I A (two classes a week)

+[Second term] Basic French II (two classes a week), Intensive French I B (two classes a week)

+[Third term] Basic French III (two classes a week), Intensive French II A (two classes a week)

+[Fourth term] Basic French IV (two classes a week), Intensive French II B (two classes a week)

-If you participate in a language training program offered in China, France, Germany, Russia, South Korea or Spain by Hiroshima University or an educational institution in that country, and meet the prescribed requirements, the credits earned from the training program will be recognized as credits for Overseas Language Seminar.
+If you participate in a language training program offered in Russia, China, South Korea, Spain, France or Germany by Hiroshima University or an educational institution in that country, and meet the prescribed requirements, the credits earned from the training program will be recognized as credits for Overseas Language Seminar.
 For details, see the syllabus of Overseas Language Seminar.